NCSD Prevention and Response Plan

-If NCSD learns that a staff member or student has tested positive, NCSD will report this case to the Oakland County Health Department who may conduct an investigation to determine who may have had close contact with the confirmed positive student/staff member in the prior 48 hours and direct those individuals who have had close contact with the confirmed positive student/staff member to self-quarantine as directed above.
+If NCSD learns that a staff member or student has tested positive, NCSD will report this case to the Oakland County Health Division who may conduct an investigation to determine who may have had close contact with the confirmed positive student/staff member in the prior 48 hours and direct those individuals who have had close contact with the confirmed positive student/staff member to self-quarantine as directed above.

 COVID-19 and close contact